nerdyc/Squeal/README.md

 ### Prepare `Statement` objects to execute SQL

-Once a database has been opened, SQLite commands and queries are executed through `Statement` objects.

-`Statement` objects are created by the `Database.prepareStatement()` method:
+SQLite commands and queries are executed through `Statement` objects. `Statement` objects are created by the `Database.prepareStatement()` method:

 ```swift
 var error : NSError?